-Allied Esports licenses certain brand names under agreements that will expire and may also be subject to claims of infringement of third-party intellectual property rights.
+Allied Esports licenses a brand name under an agreement that will expire and may also be subject to claims of infringement of third-party intellectual property rights.

-Allied Esports has a three-year license with a third party, ending in July 2021, to use the names "Esports Arena Las Vegas" and "Esports Arena Drive", which are part of the branding for its Las Vegas flagship esports arena location and its US-based mobile arena, respectively.
+Allied Esports has a three-year license with a third party, ending in July 2021, to use the name "Esports Arena" which is part of the branding for its Las Vegas flagship esports arena location.
 Once that license expires, there is no assurance that Allied Esports will be able to further license those names or purchase them on satisfactory terms.
 Although Allied Esports intends to market and promote its esports arenas using intellectual property it owns and controls, there are no assurances that those efforts will be fruitful and that it will be able to maintain brand awareness once the license expires.